AndyDentFree/im-plausibilities/README.md

 # im-plausibilities
 Explorations of apps for Apple's iMessage

+Much of this work was during development of the [Touchgram messaging platform](https://www.touchgram.com/).

 ## Many tiny apps rationale
 Due to some painful debugging experiences, I took the approach of doing simplest-possible testbed apps for different technologies.